mik-tf/zanominer/README.md

 ## References

+For more information on Zano, read the [Zano documentation](https://docs.zano.org/).

 You can easily mine and stake Zano using a node on the ThreeFold Grid.
 For more information, read [this guide](https://forum.threefold.io/t/mine-and-stake-zano-on-the-threefold-grid/4465).

 ## Contributing